bytemaster333/Soroban-ELK/README.md

 ## 📦 Installation

-> SCI supports Linux/macOS and can be deployed with a single script (coming soon!).
+> SCI supports Linux/macOS and can be deployed with a single script.

 ### 1. Clone the repository:
 ```bash